 Beaconsoft Limited is pleased to announce we have become the UK Police Memorial Trust’s official Technology & Hosting Partner.

-We join other notable supporters including HRH The Duke of Cambridge, LBC radio and the Daily Express, the charity’s official media partners, as a primary partner.
+We join other notable supporters including HRH The Duke of Cambridge, Twitter, Liverpool John Moores University and Morgen Thomas, as a primary partner.